wbhart/mpir/build.vc10/readme.txt

 Microsoft Visual C++ 2010 Express.

 To build the x64 libraries with VC++ Express you will need to install the Windows 7.1 SDK and Python (2.6 or later).
-To do this, run the Python program 'add.express.py' before starting the build process as described below.
-This converts the build projects for use with Express.
+Once you have these installed, you can run the Python program 'add.express.py' before starting the build process to convert the build filles for use with VC++ Express.
 If necessary, these changes can be removed by running the Python program 'remove.express.py'.

 Building MPIR